 - The Committee shall pay particular attention to policies and priorities for faculty appointments, promotion, retention, and overall staffing levels, including the quality and diversity of appointments and promotions.
-The Committee shall recommend on a regular schedule to the full Corporation or the Advisory & Executive Committee the appointment of all members of the Faculty at the rank of Assistant Professor and above, in accordance with the Corporation votes and policies on personnel matters.
 An assessment of the University’s performance in this area shall be included in each written report of the Committee.

 - The Committee shall annually (generally at its October meeting) review comparative data on faculty compensation and report recommendations or concerns as necessary to the Corporation and the Committee on Budget & Finance.

 - The Committee shall receive regular reports from the administration containing assessment information on agreed-upon measures of academic quality.